ufpaclab/jsPsych-Sheets-Integration/README.md

 Note that we use string interpolation above.
 We can place a variable anywhere inside of the `` using \${variable}.
 We can also access a code using \${codes.survey_code} and place it in the CREDIT_URL.

-On an experiment finish, your user should new be redirected and granted credit.
+On an experiment finish, your user should be redirected and granted credit.